Manoj123-github/Ansible/README.md

 Beauty of Ansible is that it removes the modules once those are installed so effectively it connects to host machine , executes the instructions and if it’s successfully installed removes the code which was copied on the host machine which was executed.

+# Installation on Ubuntu

+For installing Ansible you have to configure PPA on your machine.
+For this, you have to run the following line of code −

+**$ sudo apt-get update
+$ sudo apt-get install software-properties-common
+$ sudo apt-add-repository ppa:ansible/ansible $ sudo apt-get update
+$ sudo apt-get install ansible**

+After running the above line of code, you are ready to manage remote machines through Ansible.
+Just run Ansible–version to check the version and just to check whether Ansible was installed properly or not.